Utah Rental Lease Agreement Templates (6)

 When is Rent Due?

-No specified by Utah law.
-To ensure the tenant(s) are clear on when and where rent should be paid, the date and location (online or in-person) should be clarified by the rental contract.
+Not specified by Utah law.
+To keep the tenant(s) clear on when and where rent should be paid, the date and location (online or in person) should be clarified by the rental contract.
 The law is also silent on matters relating to grace periods for tenants.

 Landlord’s Access

 Emergency: No state statute; under federal law, landlords have the right to enter the property in emergency circumstances without notifying the tenant.
-The landlord’s right to enter should be stated in the lease to ensure the tenant(s) are not confrontational in the event of an actual emergency.
+The landlord’s right to enter should be stated in the lease so the tenant(s) are not confrontational in an actual emergency.

-Non-Emergency (§ 57-22-4(2)): State law requires landlords to provide tenants with a minimum of twenty-four (24) hours notice prior to accessing the residential property (unless there is a section in the rental contract that states the contrary).
+Non-Emergency: State law requires landlords to provide tenants with a minimum of 24 hours’ notice prior to accessing the residential property (unless there is a section in the rental contract that states the contrary).[3]

 Landlord’s Duties

-2. Ensure tenants have 24/7 access to working plumbing, heating, and hot/cold water.
+2. Provide tenants with 24/7 access to working plumbing, heating, and hot/cold water.

-3. For rental properties containing two (2) or more units, ensure tenants have access to receptacles for throwing away garbage and arrange for its routine disposal (unless otherwise specified by the lease agreement).
+3. For rental properties containing 2 or more units, provide tenants with access to receptacles for throwing away garbage and arrange for its routine disposal (unless otherwise specified by the lease agreement).

 Tenant’s Duties

-Tenants are required to uphold the following responsibilities per § 57-22-5:
+Tenants are required to uphold the following responsibilities:[4]

-3. Dispose of trash/garbage in a safe and cleanly manner;
+3. Dispose of trash and garbage in a safe and clean manner.

-7. Keep the rental clean and in a safe condition, keep plumbing systems sanitary (as permittable), and don’t “unreasonably burden any common area”.
+7. Keep the rental clean and in a safe condition, keep plumbing systems sanitary, and do not unreasonably burden any common area.

 Required Disclosures

-• Criteria For Assessing Applicants (§ 57-22-4(5)(a)): Prior to issuing a rental application, landlords need to disclose (in writing) the criteria they will use to assess the applicant.
+• Criteria For Assessing Applicants[3] – Prior to issuing a rental application, landlords need to disclose (in writing) the criteria they will use to assess the applicant.
 Criteria can include the applicant’s criminal, credit, income, employment, and/or rental history.

-• Lead Paint Disclosure: Disclosure must be made to tenants if a landlord of a property built before 1978 knows of any lead paint hazards present in the property.
-Landlords must also give tenants a government-issued pamphlet that discusses the matter extensively.
+• Lead Paint Disclosure – Disclosure must be made to tenants if a landlord of a property built before 1978 knows of any lead paint hazards present in the property.
+Landlords must also give tenants a government-issued pamphlet that discusses the matter.

-• Names, Addresses, and Phone Numbers (§ 57-22-4(4)(a)): At or before the start of the lease, landlords must provide their tenant(s) with their name, address, and telephone number and the same information of any person authorized to act on their behalf.
+• Names, Addresses, and Phone Numbers[3] – At or before the start of the lease, landlords must provide their tenant(s) with their name, address, and telephone number and the same information of any person authorized to act on their behalf.

 Security Deposits